NativeScript/nativescript-cli/PLUGINS.md

 The removal of a NativeScript plugin mimics the removal of an npm module.

-The NativeScript CLI removes any plugin files from the `node_modules` directory in the root of your project.
+The NativeScript CLI removes any plugin files from the `node_modules` directory in the root of your project and removes any native Android libraries which have been added during the plugin installation.
 During this process, the NativeScript CLI removes any dependencies described in the plugin `package.json` file and removes the plugin from the project `package.json` file in the project root.

-> **IMPROTANT:** This operation does not remove files from the `platforms\android` and `platforms\ios` directories and does not unmerge the `AndroidManifest.xml` and `Info.plist` files.
+> **IMPORTANT:** This operation does not remove files from the `platforms\android` and `platforms\ios` directories and native iOS libraries, and does not unmerge the `AndroidManifest.xml` and `Info.plist` files.

 ### Manual Steps After Removal

-After the plugin removal is complete, you need to run the following command.
+After the plugin removal is complete, make sure to remove any leftover native library files from the `<lib>` directory in the root of the project.Update the platform-specific projects in `platforms\<platform>` to remove any dependencies on the removed native libraries.

+Next, you need to run the following command.

 ```Shell
 tns prepare <Platform>